 To avoid the risks associated with poor budget allocation, follow these steps:

-- Allocate your budget with a buffer: Because the cost of software development may vary, it’s always wise to allocate at least 20 to 30 percent more.
+- Allocate your budget with a buffer: Because the cost of software development may vary, the best Agile budget management approach is to allocate at least 20 to 30 percent more.
 You won’t necessarily spend this money, but you can use this buffer to finish the application in the case of an unplanned turn of events.
 There’s nothing worse than halting development at 95 percent completion.

-- Cost estimation differs from team to team: Teams vary in terms of expertise, velocity, quality of team members, and involvement.
+- Cost estimation differs from team to team: Agile teams vary in terms of expertise, velocity, quality of team members, and involvement.
 Let’s say you get an estimate from one team saying this software project requires X hours.
-You cannot easily transfer that same estimate to another team where the rate-per-hour (for instance) is lower, and expect to get the same results for less money.
+You cannot easily transfer that same estimate to another team where the rate-per-hour (for instance) is lower and expect to get the same results for less money.

-- Project management triangle: With a project management triangle that features time, quality and budget, you can only expect to get two of those items at once.
-For example, your project may be of high quality and delivered fast, but it will cost a fortune.
-So, if you have time, quality or budget constraints, you should consider this when budgeting.
+- Project management triangle: With a project management triangle that features time, quality, and budget, you can only expect to get two of those items at once.
+For example, your Agile project may be of high quality and delivered fast, but it will cost a fortune.
+So, if you have time, quality, or budget constraints, you should consider this in your Agile budgeting process.

 At BIT Studios, we do several things to help keep your budget low and prevent overruns.

-- We keep scope changes under control and help you understand the real cost of change.
-On previous projects, we found that some stakeholders consider agile development an opportunity for endless change.
+- We keep scope changes under control.
+In the previous Agile plan, we found that some stakeholders consider agile development an opportunity for endless change.
 They are later shocked to discover that endless change destroys the timeline and budget.
-This is something we have learned to help our clients avoid.
+We know how to help our clients avoid this.

 - We create software architecture in advance and inform clients about its limitations.
 For instance, we’re upfront about the impossibility of architecting software that allows endless changes without having a significant impact on the original architecture.

-Even the biggest and most sophisticated software giants like IBM only have 40 percent of their projects meet all three criteria of the project management triangle—time, quality and budget.
-Further, a study published by the Harvard Business Review found that the average budget overrun is about 27 percent, while about 15 percent of all projects exceed their projected budget by a staggering 200 percent.
+Even the biggest and most sophisticated software giants like IBM only have 40 percent of their projects meet all three criteria of the project management triangle—time, quality, and budget.
+Further, a study published by the Harvard Business Review found that the average budget overrun is about 27 percent, while about 15 percent of all software projects exceed their projected budget by a staggering 200 percent.

-Unrealistic or inaccurate estimates have the potential to threaten your project’s success by lowering quality, violating deadlines or leaving the project incomplete as a result of budget overruns.
-Following practical and tested agile software development budget-setting mechanisms, such as those mentioned in this article, can help you push through to successful project completion.
+Unrealistic or inaccurate estimates have the potential to threaten your project’s success by lowering quality, violating deadlines, or leaving the Agile project incomplete as a result of budget overruns.
+Following practical and tested agile application development budget-setting mechanisms, such as those mentioned in this article, can help you push through to successful project completion.